NatGr/projectAdA/README.md

 # A list of internal milestones up until project milestone 2
 <!-- Add here a sketch of your planning for the next project milestone. -->

+11.11 :

+ - Clean and organize our data.

+18.11 :

+ - Categorize country according their reputation
+ - Compare with the vision from the national news

+25.11 :

+ - Analyse results
+ - Comment code
+ - Goals and plans for the next milestone

 # Questions for TAa
 <!-- Add here some questions you have for us, in general or project-specific. -->